Discover the historic Reims Cathedral © French Moments

 History of Reims Cathedral

-Construction took place between 1211 and 1516.
-With an architectural program of great artistic richness, Reims Cathedral ranks among the most beautiful examples of Gothic art.
+With a rich architectural program, Reims Cathedral ranks among the most beautiful examples of Gothic art.

-Reims has been a major city since Gallic times.
-First as the main city of the Remi (a Gallic tribe).
-In the Ancient Times, it became the capital of the Belgium province.
-This was a vast territory covering the whole north of Gaul at the time.
+In Ancient Times, it became the capital of the Belgian province, a vast territory covering the whole north of Gaul at the time.

 The first sanctuaries on the site

-St. Nicaise founded the first cathedral Notre Dame de Reims in 401 on the site of ancient thermae.
-The Saint would later suffer martyrdom and die by decapitation.
+St. Nicaise founded the first cathedral, Notre Dame de Reims, in 401 on the site of ancient thermae.

-In the 8th century, the Bishop of Reims took the title of Archbishop before becoming the count of the region as early as 1023.
-This made him Lord Magistrate with control over high and low justice.
-The Archbishop of Reims had authority on a vast territory located in the North of France.
-It included the bishoprics of Châlons, Soissons, Senlis, Noyon, Laon, Amiens, Cambrai, Arras, Thérouanne, and Tournai (present-day Belgium).
+The Archbishop of Reims had authority over a vast territory in North France, including the bishoprics of Châlons, Soissons, Senlis, Noyon, Laon, Amiens, Cambrai, Arras, Thérouanne, and Tournai (present-day Belgium).

-A Carolingian cathedral was built in 820 and consecrated in 862, in the presence of Charles the Bald.
-In the 11th century, St. Remi consecrated the 8th old century crypt which had been rediscovered.
+A Carolingian cathedral was built in 820 and consecrated in 862 in the presence of Charles the Bald.

-Unfortunately the former cathedral burnt down with a large part of the city on May 6, 1210.
+Unfortunately, the former cathedral burnt down with a large part of the city on May 6, 1210.

 The construction of a grand Gothic church